Iman998/persian-llm-leaderboard/DOCUMENTATION.md

 Numeric columns in tables use a red→yellow→green gradient.
 The top three ``Average`` values are highlighted with gold, silver and bronze, and the corresponding model names are coloured to match.
+The overall leaderboard also shows a **Language Average** column representing `English Average × 2/3 + Persian Average × 1/3`.

 ---